 - Schools must provide details of their proposal’s funding source/s.

-- Schools must not fund new capital building projects with equity funding or Student Resource Package (SRP) maintenance, annual contracts, or grounds allowance funding.
+- Schools must not fund new capital building projects with equity funding or Student Resource Package (SRP) maintenance, annual contracts and essential safety measures, or grounds allowance funding.
 However, SRP funding can be used to fund maintenance projects, including maintenance projects that exceed $50,000 (including GST).

 Condition and Maintenance of existing facilities

 - Schools must demonstrate that existing facilities are in good condition before new facilities are proposed.

 - Schools must demonstrate good asset management practices either through an endorsed and implemented School Maintenance Plan (SMP), if a Rolling Facilities Evaluation (RFE) has been conducted, or by the school’s maintenance activities history, if a RFE has not been conducted.
 For this purpose, schools must code revenue and expenditure in CASES21 as outlined in the .

 - Where applicable, the approval process will assess if the school’s SMP is up-to-date.